shiftingstones/mpapi/README.md

   docker compose up app
   ```

 - Open a new terminal and test with curl.
-The API key is `hansolofalcon`.
+The API authentication key is `hansolofalcon`.
   ```
   curl -X 'GET' \
     'http://localhost:8000/api/v1/starship-readiness?num-passengers=100&hyperdrive-required=true&cargo-weight=0' \